3PU/2nd-paw/README.md

 - #585454 (Buttons & borders)
 - #110b0bb3 (Accordion)

+### Fonts

+Only sans serif fonts were used throughout the project.

-In terms of fonts, initially I thought about using two fonts, but after implementing Google Fonts 'Ubuntu' I realized it looked very good by itself across the site.
+Initially I thought about using two fonts, but after implementing Google Fonts 'Ubuntu' I realized it looked very good by itself across the site.

+Font family used throughout the project: 'Google Fonts Ubuntu' Font weight: '400', '500' & '700'

+### Icons

+Only fontawesome icons have been used on the page.

+Icons used throughout the project:

+- Navbar: 'fas fa-paw' & 'fas fa-shopping-cart'
+- About: 'fas fa-paw'
+- FAQ: 'far far fa-comment-dots' & 'fas fa-paw'
+- Support Us: 'fas fa-hand-holding-usd'

+### Layout

 The idex page is kept very clean, using only a background image that fills up the entire first page.
 I decided to place a chevron icon at the bottom of the page to naturally provoke users to scroll down where they can find the 'About' page.
 If users decide to browse to the about section via